-Nestled at the base of Tehachapi, San Gabriel, and Sierra Pelona mountain ranges, lies California’s Lancaster city.
+Nestled at the base of Tehachapi, San Gabriel, and Sierra Pelona mountain ranges, lies Lancaster City in California.

-Located in the Antelope valley, this underrated tourist destination features astounding desert landscapes, world-class racetracks, outrageously-coloured poppy fields, diverse wildlife, remarkable aerospace museums, sprawling crimson canyons, and so much more.
+This underrated tourist destination features astounding desert landscapes, world-class racetracks, outrageously colored poppy fields, diverse wildlife, remarkable aerospace museums, sprawling crimson canyons, and so much more.

-The magnificent Mojave desert offers opportunities for a wide variety of outdoor recreation, such as camping, hiking, star gazing, rock climbing, picnicking, and several others.
+Here, you'll see the magnificent Mojave Desert, which offers a wide variety of outdoor recreational activities such as camping, hiking, star gazing, rock climbing, picnicking, and several others.

-The vast spreading, brightly coloured wildflowers in the Antelope Valley create a heavenly visual to behold.
+The vast spreading, brightly colored wildflowers in Antelope Valley create a heavenly visual to behold.